-- Upload registration – Lets you upload your registered attendees to your Act-On database
+- Upload registration – Upload your registered attendees to your Act-On database

-- Import from WebEx – Lets you trigger the Act-On/WebEx sync
+- Import from WebEx – Trigger the Act-On/WebEx sync

-- Create Segments – Lets you create different follow-up segments, so you can tailor your follow-up messages to each group
+- Create Segments – Create different follow-up segments, so you can tailor your follow-up messages to each group

 - Create one or more new follow-up messages.